 5. Mobile hair or beauty

-If you’re keen to work in the hair and beauty industry, you’ll likely understand what a huge confidence boost freshly waxed eyebrows or a new hairstyle can give a person!
+If you’re keen to work in the hair and beauty industry, you’ll likely understand the confidence boost freshly waxed eyebrows or a new hairstyle can give a person.

-Roles in hair and beauty are ideal for people who love to meet and socialise with new people.
-This is because clients will often see their hairdresser or beauty therapist as someone who not only helps them look and feel great aesthetically but as someone they can have a good chat with.
+Hair and beauty roles are ideal for people who love to socialise.
+Clients will often see their hairdresser or beauty therapist as someone who not only helps them look and feel great aesthetically, but also as someone they can have a good chat with.

-Depending on what your interests are, you could choose to be anything from a make-up artist or nail technician to a hairdresser.
+Depending on your interests, you could be anything from a make-up artist or nail technician to a hairdresser.
 If you’d like to work on a self-employed basis, you’ll need to build up some expertise in your area of interest.

-Hairdressers and beauty therapists are professionals in their field and build the trust of their clients by providing a consistent, high-quality service every time.
-To be able to deliver this standard of service, most people either take a course and set up on a self-employed basis, or work as a trainee at a hair or beauty salon until they’ve built up enough skills to feel confident going it alone.
+Hairdressers and beauty therapists build the trust of their clients with consistent, high-quality service.
+To deliver this standard, most people either take a course and become self-employed or work as a trainee at a hair or beauty salon until they’ve built up enough skills to feel confident going solo.

 When you’re ready to become self-employed, it’ll be a case of making sure that you have all the right equipment and are covered by public liability insurance (which usually includes product liability insurance).
-This will cover you against any claims which arise from any of your services, or from any products that you’ve sold to or used on clients.
+This will cover you against any claims that arise from any of your services or from any products that you’ve sold to or used on clients.

 Mobile hair and beauty professionals often have relatively low start-up costs because they don’t need to open their own salon or hire additional staff.
-They tend to work independently and will provide services in a clients’ own home and take their equipment with them.
+They tend to work independently and will provide services in clients’ homes, taking their equipment with them.

 6. Bookkeeping